omarolivarez/omarolivarez.github.io/about.md

 Currently, I am studying the words people use on the online social media platform, Reddit, to replicate Cialdini's Basking In Reflected Glory theory in modern contexts.
 I am conducting this project in collaboration with Dr. Kate Blackburn and we are preparing a paper on our findings.

-Researching within the CLIMB group has been fulfilling.
+Researching within the <a href="https://www.climbr.group/">CLIMB group</a> has been fulfilling.
 Some of my favorite lab activities have been: weekly <a href="/miscellany/bookclub">book club</a> , conducting the body language experiments, teaching R and Python, and creating cool data visualizations.
 Outside of the lab, I also enjoy portrait photography, pretending to indoor rockclimb, and community outreach.